gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_as_a_bolt_dynamic_plugin.md

 ## Description

-The following shows how to use the [bolt_dynamic_inventory](https://github.com/gavindidrichsen/bolt_dynamic_inventory) as a [bolt dynamic inventory plugin](https://www.puppet.com/docs/bolt/latest/writing_plugins.html#reference-plugins).
-The plugin supports two providers:
+The following shows how to use the [bolt_dynamic_inventory](https://github.com/gavindidrichsen/bolt_dynamic_inventory) as a [bolt dynamic inventory plugin](https://www.puppet.com/docs/bolt/latest/writing_plugins.html#reference-plugins) for multiple providers, including orbstack and vmpooler.

-* `orbstack` for Orbstack VMs, which is the default
-* `vmpooler` for VMPooler VMs

 For more information see [How to create a basic dynamic inventory plugin](./how_to_create_a_basic_bolt_inventory_plugin.md).